 Pain is a common complaint that is often poorly treated in elderly adults.
 Pain is not a normal part of aging, and may be a sign that something is wrong.
 Sometimes there is no clear or exact cause of pain.
 Pain management is an important part of your care.

 - Acute pain: This may be caused by an illness or injury.
 It comes on suddenly and lasts a short period of time.
 Acute pain usually goes away as your body heals but may become chronic if left untreated.

 - Chronic pain: This describes pain that continues or grows worse over a long period of time.
 It may last for months or years.
 It may be pain that remains after you have recovered from an injury.
 Diseases such as cancer, arthritis, migraines, and back problems are also common causes of chronic pain.

-How will caregivers know if I am in pain?
+How will healthcare providers know if I am in pain?

 You may have many questions and fears about pain.
-Do not be ashamed to tell your caregivers about what you are feeling.
+Do not be ashamed to tell your healthcare providers about what you are feeling.
 Tell them where you hurt and how bad it is.
 You may try to deny that you are having pain to show courage or to escape treatment.
 Conditions such as dementia (memory problem), brain damage, or a stroke, may make it hard to express pain.
-The following are common signs that may tell caregivers that you are in pain:
+The following are common signs that may tell healthcare providers that you are in pain: